 Magnet Cove School District

-Notice is hereby given that on October 1, 2018, the Magnet Cove School District intends to destroy all special education records for students who have graduated, moved, dropped, been dismissed, or found ineligible for services either during or prior to the 2011-2012 school years.
+Notice is hereby given that on August 2, 2021, the Magnet Cove School District intends to destroy all special education records for students who have graduated, moved, dropped, been dismissed, or found ineligible for services either during or prior to 2015.
 In accordance with Federal and State laws, special education records are maintained for six years after the student exits the district’s special education program.
 These records are not your child’s permanent records.
 They are only special education due process forms and records.
 The purpose of this destruction is to protect the student from improper and unauthorized disclosure of confidential information contained within the file.
 Parents of these children or the child himself, providing he/she has reached age 18, have the right to review and/request a copy of this data.
-These records will be available for review during school hours until September 30, 2018 at 472 Magnet School Rd., Malvern, AR 72104.
+These records will be available for review during school hours until July 30, 2021 at 472 Magnet School Rd., Malvern, AR 72104.
 If you have any questions regarding this notice you may contact Crystal Tanner, Special Education Supervisor, at 501-332-5468 or email@example.com